Tampering with a Witness

 - Knowingly and maliciously attempts to prevent or dissuade any witness or victim from attending or giving testimony at any trial, proceeding, or inquiry authorized by law.

 For the purposes of California’s statute prohibiting intimidating a witness, “evidence that the defendant was a family member who interceded in an effort to protect the witness or victim shall create a presumption that the act was without malice.”

 Any person who tampers with or intimidates a witness or victim can be charged with a crime.

 Any person who attempts to prevent or dissuade the victim of a crime or a witness to a crime from doing any of the following is guilty of a “wobbler” offense that can be charged as either a felony or misdemeanor.
 It is a crime to attempt to prevent a victim or witness from:

 - Making any report of that victimization to any peace officer or state or local law enforcement officer or probation or parole or correctional officer or prosecuting agency or to any judge.

 - Causing a complaint, indictment, information, probation or parole violation to be sought and prosecuted, and assisting in the prosecution thereof.

 - Arresting or causing or seeking the arrest of any person in connection with that victimization.

-When the act is committed knowingly and maliciously under any one or more of the following circumstances, the crime is charge as a felony punishable by imprisonment in the state prison for two, three, or four years under any of the following circumstances:
+When witness tampering is committed knowingly and maliciously under any one or more of the following circumstances, the crime is automatically charged as a felony punishable by imprisonment in the state prison for two, three, or four years:

 - Where the act is accompanied by force or by an express or implied threat of force or violence, upon a witness or victim or any third person or the property of any victim, witness, or any third person.